 The overall climate and wealth of business opportunities create a number of options when it comes to employment.

-Being an economist is a multi-faceted profession, for there is a range of responsibilities associated with the job.
+Being an economist is a multi-faceted profession, for there is a range of responsibilities associated with the job across the USA.

 From developing methods to obtaining data to generating forecasts upon various matters including interest rates and business cycles; the various responsibilities associated with such a profession are geared towards an academic with a keen eye for problem-solving and mathematical concepts.